The Constitution of a Poet | Tô Thùy Yên

 Hiding from the crowd as though you’re wandering, lost

-Tears may lose their saltiness perhaps?
+Tears may lose their saltiness, say?

-Hence even the bamboo shoots are struggling
+And even the bamboo shoots struggled as they may

-The water poisoned, the sacred forest, all is temporary
+The water poisoned, the sacred forest, nothing

 Bụi đời